brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 .. index:: Posterior Predictive Distribution

-.. function:: predict(c::ModelChains, key::Symbol)
+.. function:: predict(c::ModelChains, nodekey::Symbol)

     Generate MCMC draws from a posterior predictive distribution.

     **Arguments**

         * ``c``: sampler output from a model fit with the :func:`mcmc` function.
-        * ``key``: name of an observed Stochastic model node for which to generate draws from its predictive distribution.
+        * ``nodekey``: an observed Stochastic model node for which to generate draws from its predictive distribution.

     **Value**